polis-community/polis-wl/README.md

-# Polis Whitelabel
+# Pol.is Whitelabel

-Polis Whitelabel is a fork of [Polis](https://github.com/compdemocracy/polis).
-Polis is a system for understanding what large groups of people think about an issue.
+Pol.is Whitelabel is a fork of [Pol.is](https://github.com/compdemocracy/polis).
+Pol.is is
+a system for understanding what large groups of people think about an issue.
+Pol.is Whitelabel is a pared down version of Pol.is with the goals of separating out deployment code from application code, make the system more configurable and refactoring to make feature development more straightforward.

-## Differences from Polis
+## Key differences from Pol.is

-Polis Whitelabel is a pared down version of Pol.is.

 The following things are different:

 * Heroku config removed
 * Bundlewatch removed
-* nginx config removed
+* Maxmind integration removed
-* Caddy config added
-* e2e tests upgraded to latest Node.js LTS version
-* e2e cypress updated to v10
 * Stripe integration removed
+* Intercom integration removed
+* NGinx config removed
+* Caddy used in place of NGinx (note this may be changed soon)
+* Project runs Node 18 (with the exception of `server` on Ubuntu)
+* Lots of vulnerable dependencies updated
 * Database setup has moved into its own directory
-* Separate server.ts into handlers.ts and helpers.ts
-* Intercom removed
+* Started work reducing the file sizes
+* Working developer environment documented
+* 'One-click' Docker build and deployment implemented
+* Basic performance tests included (note this may get migrated out to deployment repo soon)

 ## Deployment